-- 20.6 In addition to all other requirements of this By-law, the following shall apply to Schedule W as shown on Map 1: - (a) the requirements of sections 20.1 and 20.2; and

-- (b) on lots having less than 27.5 metres of frontage, streetwalls abutting Upper Water Street shall be 100% of the lot width at the streetline. - 20.7 The requirements of section 20.6 may be varied modified by site plan approval where the relaxation modification is consistent with the criteria of the Design Manual.
+- 20.6 In addition to all other requirements of this By-law, the following shall apply to Schedule W as shown on Map 1: - (a) the requirements of sections 20.1 and 20.2; and - (b) on lots having less than 27.5 metres of frontage, streetwalls abutting Upper Water Street shall be 100% of the lot width at the streetline, with the exception of the portion of the lot width impacted by a waterfront view corridor. - 20.7 The requirements of section 20.6 may be varied by site plan approval where the relaxation variation is consistent with the criteria of the Design Manual.